thassin/DotNetAnywhere/README.md

 # DotNetAnywhere

 DotNetAnywhere (DNA) is a small interpreted .NET CIL runtime.
-The original [code](https://github.com/chrisdunelm/DotNetAnywhere) has been adjusted by Steve Sanderson in his first versions of [Blazor](https://blazor.net), and this version related to WebAssembly is available [here](https://github.com/boyanio/DotNetAnywhere).
+The original [code](https://github.com/chrisdunelm/DotNetAnywhere) by Chris Bacon has been adjusted by Steve Sanderson in his first versions of [Blazor](https://blazor.net), and this version related to WebAssembly is available [here](https://github.com/boyanio/DotNetAnywhere).

 This version adds porting to 64-bit platforms, and some debugging options.
 The 64-bit port is not yet complete, or thoroughly tested, for some examples which work see the `testcases\_passing\_64bit` folder.
 Expect more testcases to appear there in the future.